Booty enhancing exercises

-- Warm up for at least 5 - 12 minutes by walking briskly outside, walking/jogging on a treadmill, riding a bike, or little by little when using any other piece of cardiovascular equipment.
+- Warm up for at least five to ten minutes by walking/jogging briskly outside or on a treadmill, riding a bike, or little by little when using any other piece of cardiovascular equipment.

 - Slowly stretch to increase blood flow to your muscles, enhance flexibility and range of motion, and decrease risk of injury — especially the part of your body you're working on.

-- Do each exercise 2 - 3 times a week, starting off with no or little resistance, and remember to breathe.
+- Do each exercise two to three times a week, starting off with no or little resistance, and remember to breathe.

-- Incorporate plenty of fresh fruits, veggies, lean sources of protein (e.g., tuna or chicken), nuts, healthy fats (e.g., fish, avocado, and peanut butter), and complex carbohydrates, such as whole wheat bread, brown rice, potatoes, and oatmeal.
+- Incorporate plenty of fresh fruits, veggies, lean sources of protein (e.g., tuna or chicken), nuts, healthy fats (e.g., fish, avocado, and peanut butter), and complex carbohydrates, such as whole wheat bread, brown rice, potatoes, and oatmeal, into your diet.

-Stick your butt out, bending slightly first at the hips (3 - 4 count), then at the knees, going down until your upper leg becomes parallel to the floor.
+- Squats: Stick your butt out, bending slightly first at the hips (3 to 4 count), then at the knees, going down until your upper leg becomes parallel to the floor.
 (The idea is to simulate sitting back in a chair.)
 Your knees are not to extend past your toes.
 Aim for a 90-degree angle between your thigh and your shin.
-Do 8 - 12 repetitions per set, depending on your fitness and experience level.
+Do 8 to 12 repetitions per set, depending on your fitness and experience level.

-Using the machine that resembles a chair, place your legs under a pad and lift your legs until they extend to form a straight line.
-Start with minimal weight, and be careful not to hyperextend your legs out to a straight line.
-You don't want your knees to lock.
-Do 8 - 12 repetitions.
+- Leg extensions: Using the machine that resembles a chair, place your legs under a pad and lift your legs until they extend to form a straight line.
+Start with minimal weight, and be careful not to hyperextend your legs out to a straight line, as you don't want your knees to lock.
+Do 8 to 12 repetitions per set.

-Walking uphill uses all leg muscles, including the glutes.
-When walking on a treadmill, pick a speed that you are able to walk on a grade/incline of at least 2 percent; gradually work your way up in grade as your fitness level increases.
+- Walking up the stairs, on a treadmill, on an incline, or up a hill: Walking uphill uses all leg muscles, including the glutes.
+When walking on a treadmill, pick a speed that you're able to walk on a grade/incline of at least 2 percent; gradually work your way up in grade as your fitness level increases.
 For walking up stairs, similar to stairs at a stadium, use long strides, allowing your lower body to do the work while your upper body acts as a stabilizer; keep your abs tight and pump your arms.
 When walking down stairs, be careful not to allow all of your body weight to come down at once; this incorporates your lower body as well and protects your knees.